hsiaofongw/go-controllers/README.md

 # WireGuard controller

-This is a Kubernetes-based WireGuard controller (operator), it's job is to ensure that the state of WireGuard interfaces in nodes are consistent with the desired state.
+This is a Kubernetes-based WireGuard controller (operator), it's job is to ensure that the state of WireGuard interfaces in nodes are (most of the time) consistent with the desired state that you defined.

+You define the desired state (i.e. your intention about how the system should be like), by creating a `WireGuardNetworkPlan` resource object (see [./example/wgp/wgp1.yaml](./example/wgp/wgp1.yaml)), and post it to the api server, the controllers will carrying out your intention, and converging the node's actual state to the desired state.
+All in a declarative manner.

+Alternatively, You can just manually create a few `WireGuardInterface` resource objects (see [./example/wgi/lax1-wg1.yaml](./example/wgi/lax1-wg1.yaml)) and post them to the api server, doing so gives you more granular control over the `WireGuardNetworkPlan` approach.

 ## Install Dependencies